 With your help, Bethesda will improve the overall quality of Fallout 76’s world before the game arrives in November.
 Your bug reports will help it squash bugs and performance issues impacting all three versions (PC, Xbox One, PS4) of the game.

-Fallout 76 won’t be perfect, no game ever is, but your beta testing could help the developer deliver a more polished product later this year.
+Fallout 76 won’t be perfect, no game ever is, but your beta testing could help the developer deliver a more polished product in November.

 Try the Fallout 76 Beta If You’re Undecided

 In the aftermath of Bethesda’s announcements, we’ve seen a mix of opinions.

 Some people are excited about jumping into an online Fallout game and Bethesda’s version of West Virginia.
 Some fans of the series are feeling mixed.
 And others hate the fact that the next Fallout game is an online title.

 Bethesda’s doing something new and it’s taking a risk.
 The company’s had success with Elder Scrolls Online, but Fallout 76 is more of a survival game than an MMORPG.
 The skepticism from hardcore Fallout fans and casual fans is understandable.

 If you aren’t completely sold on the idea of an online Fallout game set in West Virginia and Vault 76, pre-order a copy of the game and try the beta.

 We’ll see all sorts of videos and impressions, but trying the game yourself is the best way to decide if the concept is worth your time and your $60+.
 Remember, most retailers allow you to cancel pre-orders, free of charge, ahead of the release date.